Steelers pile up season-high 421 yards without Canada, beat Burrow-less Bengals 16-10

 Later, the Steelers ate up nearly eight minutes of the third quarter with a 14-play, 79-yard drive that Najee Harris finished with a 5-yard rushing touchdown.
 That put the Steelers up 10-7 at the end of the third.
 Harris finished with 99 yards.

+“We stayed together in a time of adversity and got a big win on the road,” Pickett said.
+“There were a lot of moving parts.”

-The Bengals will have a tough time getting back to the playoffs without Burrow running the offense.
+The Bengals (5-6) showed they will likely have a tough time getting back to the playoffs without Burrow running the offense.
+They were 2 for 10 on third down and managed just 222 yards of total offense.

 Cincinnati took advantage of a short field in the second quarter with a 46-yard kickoff return by Trayveon Williams, setting up its only touchdown.
 Ja’Marr Chase turned a tipped pass into a 31-yard gain, and two plays later, Browning hooked up with tight end Drew Sample for an 11-yard TD.